mohamadi7613/mycheat/py/django-rest.md

 ```

 ##### b.
 LimitOffsetPagination

++ URL: /books/?limit=10&offset=20   ---->  shows elements from 21 to 30 (Skips 20 items, returns 10)
++ useful when you need random access to different parts of a dataset

 ```py
 from rest_framework.pagination import LimitOffsetPagination  # limit = page_size    offset= number of skip
 class BookListPagination(LimitOffsetPagination):  # offset=10 means skip 10 elements and load from 11